 Many consider the company’s emblem to be very ominous, a harbinger of an impending environmental catastrophe and the death of all life on Earth.
 Coating the planet with a sticky liquid reminds them of the oil being poured from ships into the world’s oceans.
 According to critics, this is not the best way for a paints and varnishes manufacturer to stand out from the competition.
 In addition, red is associated with blood, which also does not inspire confidence.

 The continents are shifted as if they are trying to escape from the pouring stream.
 But upon closer examination, it is noticeable that the globe is slightly shifted: the paint flows not to the Arctic but North America.
 Bloggers also note a large number of splashes that fly in all directions.
-They believe that this speaks of negligence, lack of attention, and care on the part of the one who pours a sticky liquid on the drowning Earth.
-By the way, initially, George W. Ford put a different meaning into the emblem.
-The author wanted the paint to symbolize the Sherwin-Williams company, which is gradually taking over the planet and selling its products around the world.
+They believe this speaks of negligence, lack of attention, and carelessness on the part of the one who pours a sticky liquid onto the drowning Earth.
+By the way, initially, George W. Ford gave the emblem a different meaning.
+The author wanted the paint to symbolize the Sherwin-Williams company, which is gradually taking over the planet and selling its products worldwide.

-There are three text elements in the logo with different sans serif fonts.
+The logo has three text elements in different sans-serif fonts.
 The brand name is written in a typeface very similar to Open Sans Bold Italic.
 The letters are colored blue.
 The same goes for the main contours and the globe.
-The paint and abbreviation on the can is blood red.
+The paint and abbreviation on the can are blood red.
 The slogan and the inner parts of the picture are white.